San Tomé, Venezuela: Transport

-San Tomé and surrounds are served by San Tomé Airport, formally Don Edmundo Barrios Airport, located just west of the camp.
+San Tomé Airport, officially Don Edmundo Barrios Airport is just west of the camp.
 The airport connects the towns of El Tigre, El Tigrito, and San Tomé to the rest of the country.

 The San Tomé-Puerto la Cruz highway connects the town with Puerto la Cruz on the coast.
 The largest city to the south is Ciudad Bolivar on the Orinoco River.

 Oil

 The oil concessions for Gulf Oil Corporation in Anzoátegui State were obtained in 1925 from Addison H. McKay, a representative of Sun Oil Company.
+In 1927 South American Gulf Company, later known as Venezuelan Gulf Company, set up headquarters in Barcelona.
+It established its first operations in Soledad across the Orinoco River from Ciudad Bolivar.
+Equipment was shipped in by river.
 In the 1930s a large field of light crude oil was discovered near El Tigrito by the Mene Grande Oil Company (MGO), a subsidiary of Gulf.
 The oil discovery led to the founding of El Tigre in 1933.
 The Oficina No. 1 well, a wildcat well begun in 1933 and completed in 1937, established the highly productive Oficina Formation and caused El Tigre to become a boomtown.
 The name "Oficina" (Office) was derived from the telegraph office in El Tigrito, and the Greater Oficina Area comprises many oil fields over a large fraction of Anzoátegui State.
+MGO then transferred it headquarters to El Tigre.
+By 1938 it began construction of a new company town, San Tome.
+Operations from the region were consolidated there in 1940.
+A 65 bed hospital was built in 1941, followed by schools in 1942.
+This was followed by a Club in 1943, then a Commisary in 1947 and an electric plant in 1948.